Secondo (Hannibal): Plot

 At his residence in Florence, Lecter (Mads Mikkelsen) has a conversation with Bedelia (Gillian Anderson), who feels concerned about his actions and worries that he might get caught, although Lecter deduces she is actually worried about herself.

 In Aukštaitija, Lithuania, Graham (Hugh Dancy) sneaks into Lecter's old and seemingly abandoned estate.
 He imagines himself having a therapy session with Lecter on the grounds of the estate.
-Then, he finds a woman (Tao Okamoto) hunting with a shotgun at the estate.
+Then he finds a woman (Tao Okamoto) hunting with a shotgun at the estate.
 At night, Graham ventures into a basement where he discovers a man (Julian Richings) caged in a cell and is discovered by the woman.
 The woman states that the man in the cage killed and ate Lecter's younger sister Mischa and has been the subject of psychological and mental torture for years.
-The woman is named Chiyoh and attended Lecter's aunt.
-She didn't let Lecter kill his sister's murderer and she has guarded over him for years.
+The woman is named Chiyoh and she attended Lecter's aunt.
+She didn't let Lecter kill his sister's murderer and she has guarded him for years.

 Lecter and Bedelia invite Sogliato (Rinaldo Rocco) for dinner, where Lecter suddenly kills him by stabbing him with an ice pick in the head.
 As Sogliato laughs, Bedelia removes the ice pick, causing him to drop dead, with Lecter noting that she technically killed him.
 They later question Lecter's intentions and thoughts about Graham and the influence on himself.
 Crawford (Laurence Fishburne) is revealed to be alive and arriving at Florence, meeting with Pazzi (Fortunato Cerlino).
 They find similarities on Dimmond's mutilation compared to other murders committed by Lecter.

 Not believing that the man killed Mischa, Graham releases the man from the cage.
 The man then attacks Chiyoh, forcing her to kill him.
-She realizes that Graham knew this would happen, as he wanted to prove that she is just part of Lecter's manipulation.
+She realizes that Graham knew this would happen, and he wanted to prove that she is just part of Lecter's manipulation.
 With the man dead, she decides to leave the estate, joining Graham on his quest to find Lecter.
 Graham then displays the man's corpse in the chamber to make it look like a dragonfly.
 Bedelia later questions Lecter about his past, deducing that while he didn't kill Mischa, he ate her to "forgive her" for influencing him to "betray" himself.
 Lecter notes that in order to forgive Graham, he must eat him.